 You’ll then have the option to apply your companion voucher if you’re searching for at least two passengers.

-I personally think that the best use of the companion voucher is within North America, where the second guest travels for only $99 in base fare.
-Take your average transcontinental flight, booked a few weeks in advance.
-These fares tend to hover around the $500 mark:
+One of the best uses of the companion voucher is within North America, where the second guest travels for only $119 in base fare.
+For example, let’s consider using the voucher on a transcontinental flight between Toronto and Vancouver, booked a few weeks in advance.

-The answer is… not really.
-To see why, look at how WestJet’s European fares are constructed:
+To see why, look at how WestJet’s European fares are constructed.

-See how the base fare only comprises $446 ($256 + $190) of the overall $983 fare?
-That’s barely more than the $399 you’d have to pay when redeeming the companion fare, and you’d still be on the hook for the remaining $537!
-Essentially, by redeeming your companion fare in this way, you’re only saving $446 – $399 = $47 with your companion fare, which you could easily outdo by redeeming it on a domestic or US-bound flight instead.
+Notice how the base fare only comprises $280 ($140 + $140) of the overall $1,060 fare.
+That’s actually less than the $399 you’d have to pay when redeeming the companion fare, and you’d still be on the hook for the remaining $780 in taxes and fees.

 Alaska’s Famous Companion Fare

-The other major companion fare that’s offered as a benefit on a Canadian credit card is the “Famous Companion Fare” by Alaska Airlines, which comes as part of the MBNA Alaska Airlines MasterCard.
+Another companion fare that’s offered as a benefit on a Canadian credit card is the “Famous Companion Fare” by Alaska Airlines, which comes as part of the MBNA Alaska Airlines Mastercard.
 Both the World Elite and Platinum Plus versions of the card are eligible to earn the companion fare.

 Unlike the WestJet version, the Alaska companion fare cannot be redeemed in conjunction with Alaska miles, although both travellers can earn miles as a result of travelling on the companion fare.
 Travel must be on Alaska Airlines-operated flights only, and can’t be on any of Alaska’s partner airlines.